‘Forever grateful’: Raimondo delivers farewell State of the State address

 PROVIDENCE, R.I.
 (WPRI) – In what will likely be her last public speech as governor, Gina Raimondo on Wednesday night looked back at her six years in office, touted policies she counts as successes and promised a brighter future for Rhode Islanders in a post-pandemic world.

-Raimondo, who is poised to leave her job midterm to become the next U.S. commerce secretary, delivered what will is set to be her last State of the State address at the State House.
+Raimondo, who is poised to leave her job midterm to become the next U.S. commerce secretary, delivered her last State of the State address at the State House to a mostly empty House chamber.
 While the annual speech typically offers governors an opportunity to preview their upcoming legislative agenda and budget, Raimondo’s 2021 address served more as a goodbye.

-“I’m forever grateful for the trust you placed in me these last ten years,” Raimondo said, pointing to her six years as governor and the four years prior when she served as general treasurer.
+“I’m forever grateful for the trust you placed in me these last ten years,” Raimondo said, referencing her six years as governor and the four years prior when she served as general treasurer.
 “Rhode Island is – and always will be – my home.”

 The U.S. Senate Commerce Committee on Wednesday approved Raimondo’s nomination, meaning she now only needs 51 votes in the Democrat-controlled Senate to join President Joe Biden’s cabinet.
 The full vote could happen within days, or weeks, depending on how quickly the Senate – which is also facing the second impeachment trial of former President Donald Trump – moves on Biden’s appointments.